Colorado Quitline Can Help You Quit

 - Get individual, group, or telephone counseling.

-- Contact Boulder County Public Health’s Tobacco Education and Prevention Partnership (Tobacco Education & Prevention Services).
+- Contact Boulder County Public Health’s Tobacco Education and Prevention Partnership (Tobacco Education & Prevention Program).
 TEPP offers free, private “Getting Ready to Quit” sessions in Boulder and Longmont.

 You can learn about nicotine addiction, quitting strategies, and free or low-cost tobacco cessation resources in a safe and inclusive environment.